renato0307/learning-go/it3-add-finance-currency-converter-lib.md

 	WhenLastUpdateUtc    string `json:"up"`
 }

-// NewFinanceFunctions create a new FinanceFunctions instance.
+// NewFinanceFunctions creates a new FinanceFunctions instance.
 If the apiUrl is
 // empty a default value will be set. func NewFinanceFunctions(apiUrl, apiKey string) FinanceFunctions {
 	ff := FinanceFunctions{